A team can leave the same meeting with five useful AI outputs and still lose the shared work.

 That is the real meaning of the Era of We.

 Not machine intelligence replacing human intelligence.
 Not vague collective wisdom.
-Shared work that gets smarter because people and AI agents are oriented around the same context.
+Shared work that gets smarter because people and AI participants are oriented around the same context.

 Individual AI is useful but incomplete